oacore/content/history/2010-11-01-initial-grant-application.md

 image:
   src: images/history/initial-architecture.png
   alt: >-
-    CORE architecture consisting of multiple OAI-PMH connected to harvested, processed through Index and PDF Store, sent to SemRelAnalyzer, then to RDF triples, stored in the Triple Store and demonstrated over http
+    CORE architecture consisting of multiple OAI-PMH connected to indexed, processed through Index and PDF Store, sent to SemRelAnalyzer, then to RDF triples, stored in the Triple Store and demonstrated over http
 ---